ST-Brenda/AphidCV_YOLOv8/README.md

 - Replace the original cloned file with the "augment.py" available in this repository, or;
 - Copy the code block between lines 778-848 of the "augment.py" available in this repository to the original cloned file, overwriting the block between lines 863-891.

 **3.** To generate a model for each aphid species, you need to update the path where the YAML configuration file is located.
 On the command line, replace the data="DATASET-FOLDER/FILE.yaml" assignment with the corresponding path.
-For this training, consider the "Datasets_Config_YOLO.zip" dataset, structured in subdirectories according to the YOLO specs.
+For this training, consider the "Datasets_Config_YOLO.zip" dataset - [Google Drive Link](https://drive.google.com/drive/folders/14bBIODSyvKjsStbpIEqcByG2FXTRfeG2?usp=drive_link), structured in subdirectories according to the YOLO specs.

 **4.** After proceed these adjustments, copy the file "yolov8m.pt" to the main "ultralytics/" folder.
 Then, simply run the command line from the main "ultralytics/" folder: